LM723 Circuit: A Detailed Information on the Voltage Regulator

 Error signals control transistor Q1 conduction.
 In turn, the transistor regulates the output voltage.

 The error amplifier block promotes a contrast in voltages.
-For example, you’ll distinguish the o/p voltage from inverting terminal and Vref-reference voltage from the non-inverting terminal throughout the feedback.
+For example, you’ll distinguish the o/p voltage from the inverting terminal and the Vref-reference voltage from the non-inverting terminal throughout the feedback.

 It’s good to note that there’s no internal connection between the above voltages.
 And so, you’ll externally offer depending on the needed output voltage.